-PDO communication allows for several PDO channels to be operated simultaneously per transmission and sending direction.
-The channels for axes A and B each include a PDO with a defined sequence of up to 24 parameters to be transmitted.
-These are free to be configured in any way.
-One channel is reserved for FSoE communication and is parameterized automatically.
+PDO communication allows for 4 PDO channels to be operated simultaneously per transmission and sending direction.
+A maximum of 6 parameters can be transmitted in a defined sequence per channel.
+The process data can be configured in any way.

-In order to guarantee error-free communication between the controller and drive controller, STOBER offers an application-dependent pre-assignment of the channels which can be changed at any time.
+In order to guarantee error-free communication between the controller and drive controller, STOBER offers application-dependent pre-assignment of the channels which can be changed at any time.